ghaith-aldawamneh/ReactjsRepairShop/README.md

 * For Github Action, change the environment variable `MEDIUM_USERNAME` in `.github/workflows/deploy.yml`

-Set `displayMediumBlogs` to true or false in portofolio.js to display fetched Medium blogs, defaults to true.

 ## Change and customize every section according to your need.

-#### Personalize page content in `/src/portfolio.js` & modify it as per your need.
-You will also need to modify `index.html` to change the title and metadata to provide accurate SEO for your personal portfolio.

 ```javascript
 /* Change this file to get your Personal Porfolio */